openspending/osep/04-os-data-package/index.md

 }
 ```

 Each `field` is a property on the dimension - think of it as column on that dimension in a database.
-At a minimum it must have "source" information - i.e. where the data comes from for that property:
+At a minimum it must have "source" information - i.e. where the data comes from for that property (see "Describing Sources" above):

 ```
 "field-1": {